google/skia/experimental/documentation/gerrit.md

     experimental/tools/set-change-id-hook

-If you acquired Skia from a mirror (such as github), you need to change the `origin` remote to point to point to googlesource.
+If you acquired Skia from a mirror (such as GitHub), you need to change the `origin` remote to point to point to googlesource.
 Advanced uses will note that there is nothing special about the string `origin` and that you could call this remote anything you want, as long as you use that name for `get push`.